GaryDeco/RetroPie-Power-Switch/README.md

 3. Clone this repo by typing this into the bash terminal: `git clone https://github.com/KozmoKode/RetroPie-Power-Switch.git`
 4. To Navigate to the folder containing the install script, type this: `cd RetroPie-Power-Switch/script/`
 5. Run the setup script in the bash terminal by typing this: `bash install`
+      * The script is now running and listening for the switch to change states
+6. Test the shutdown functionality by flipping the switch to the "off" position.
+The system should shutdown.
+7. Test the wake functionality by flipping the switch to the "on" position.
+The system should turn on and load properly.

 ## Uninstallation